 This reminder is only a courtesy and an attempt to ensure all LURAs are submitted timely.
 If for some reason, you do not get a reminder, the deadline is the same.

-Subject to 2 negative points and 3 negative points for the fee, plus $100/day late fee.
+Subject to 3 negative points for the fee, plus $100/day late fee.

 The LURA deadline also applies to 4% Bond Developments.